spark3dp/print-manager/README.md

 {
          "roopaServerPath" : "C:/SPARK/Release/runTime/RoopaServer.app/Contents/MacOS/RoopaServer"
 }
-   The above will work for Mac OS.
+   The above will work for Mac OS*.
 4. npm install
 5. node Server.js (will start server on localhost:9998)
 6. Go to: http://localhost:9998/printdb/printertypes to see normal execution